Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 GoHighLevel is a month-to-month subscription with no long-term contracts.
 You can cancel at any time from your account settings.
 Your data remains accessible for a limited period after cancellation, giving you time to export contacts and records.

-Export your contacts from GoHighLevel as a CSV file, then import them into Ciela.
-Pipeline stages are pre-configured for AI agencies.
-Most founders complete the full migration in under an hour without losing any critical data.
+Export your contacts from GoHighLevel as a CSV file, then import them into your new CRM.
+Reconnect your sending domains for email and reconnect whichever LinkedIn tool you choose.
+Most founders complete the core migration within a few days.

 Why are so many agencies leaving GoHighLevel?

-The main reasons include: escalating usage-based costs, no native LinkedIn outreach, feature bloat that creates a steep learning curve, email deliverability issues for cold outbound, and the platform being designed for marketing agencies rather than AI agencies.
+The main reasons include: escalating usage-based costs, no native LinkedIn outreach, feature bloat that creates a steep learning curve, and email deliverability issues for cold outbound.
 Many founders realize they are paying for hundreds of features they never use.

 Does GoHighLevel work for AI automation agencies?